 They can appear on the shins, ankles, feet, buttocks, hands, scalp and eyelids.

-See your GP if you have an unexplained rash that doesn't disappear within a few weeks.
+See a GP if you have an unexplained rash that does not disappear within a few weeks.

 They'll usually be able to diagnose granuloma annulare from the appearance of your rash.